framework-one/framework-one.github.io/source/documentation/using-di-one.markdown

 DI/1 searches specified directories for CFCs and treats them as singletons or non-singletons (transients) based on naming conventions for the CFCs themselves, or the folders in which they are found.
 You can override the conventions by configuration if needed.

-As of release 3.5, DI/1 also looks for `.lc` and `.lucee` files, as well as `.cfc` files, to support Lucee 5's new dialect.

 * TOC
 {:toc}